peppelinux/django-ldap-academia-ou-manager/README.md

 Using the Object Relation Mapper
 --------------------------------
-One of the advantage of using the ORM is the possibility to make these kind of queries to a LDAP database.
+One of the advantage of using the ORM is the possibility to make these kind of action to a LDAP database.

 #### User update attributes